General

 3. A layered cybersecurity approach

 to prepare organizations for potential disasters.
 By integrating application allowlisting into a comprehensive cybersecurity strategy, organizations can bolster their defenses against malware and ensure compliance with regulatory standards.
-This proactive stance is essential in safeguarding vital information and maintaining operational integrity.
+This proactive stance is essential in and maintaining operational integrity.

 This flowchart outlines the steps organizations should take to identify critical functions and implement effective cybersecurity measures.
 Follow the arrows to see how each component contributes to the overall strategy.